Jack-Vaughn/autonomous_and_vision/README.md

 This library focuses on

-- Calculating the distance between a single camera and a object of known dimensions.
+- Calculating the distance between a single camera and an object of known dimensions.
 - Ensuring an object of known shape and color is centered by using a drive system to rotate.
 - Utilizing the two bullets above to drive and follow and known object.